BSc Planning and Real Estate / Overview

 - Explore how we plan and manage the world around us.

-- Spend time studying abroad.
-Attend our fieldtrip to Portugal, or another international location, or choose to spend a semester at one of our exchange partners in Europe, the US, South East Asia and Australia.
+- Spend time studying abroad or for one semester at one of our exchange partners in Europe, the US, South East Asia and Australia.
+This course has normally included an overseas fieldtrip.

 We're continuously reviewing all of our recruitment events on campus, and now offer a blend of in-person and virtual activities.